 These blueberry oatmeal crumble bars are bursting with juicy blueberries, and filled with crunchy oatmeal crumble.
+They can be made with fresh or frozen blueberries, and the oatmeal mixture doubles as the base and crumble topping.
 Delicious for breakfast or dessert – you’ll love this easy recipe!

 Last year I made blueberry crumble bars that were a huge hit over the spring and summer months.
 They have a buttery shortbread base, a layer of fresh blueberries, and a crunchy crumble topping.